Surname Hasegawa; son of Hasegawa Sadanobu I.

 He designed actor prints in his father's style, but also fûkeiga (landscapes) on themes such as views of Osaka and city views featuring foreigners; also contributed nishiki-e (color print) supplements for Osaka newspapers, including Yûbin hôchi shinbun (Postal News); wrote and illustrated stories for Osaka nichnichi shinbunshi (Osaka Daily News).

-* Note on the Konobu geimei: Beginning with Sadanobu II, artists of the Hasegawa lineage all began their careers with the geimei Konobu, as follows:
+* Note on the Konobu geimei: Beginning with Sadanobu II, artists of the Hasegawa lineage all used the geimei Konobu, as follows:

 - Sadanobu II started as Konobu I, working in a style much like his father, Sadanobu I.